jfadev/jfa-whatsapp-chatbot/README.md

     parent: 0,
     pattern: /hello|hi|howdy|welcome|bonjour|buenas noches|buenos dias|good day|good morning|hey|hi-ya|how are you|how goes it|howdy\-do|shalom|what\'s happening|what\'s up/,
     message: "Hello!
 Thank you for contacting me, I am a Chatbot 🤖 , we will gladly assist you.",
-    description: "can I help with something?",
+    description: "Can I help with something?",
     buttons: [
       {
         buttonText: {